jacoscaz/quadstore/README.md

 Current version: **v7.0.1** [[See on NPM](https://www.npmjs.com/package/quadstore)].

-- written in Typescript;
+- fully written in Typescript;
-- retrieval, update, insertion and removal of quads;
+- basic retrieval, update, insertion and removal of quads;
-- complex searches;
+- foundational support for complex searches;
-- SPARQL queries;
+- foundational support for SPARQL queries;
 - [RDF/JS](https://github.com/rdfjs/representation-task-force)' `Store`, `Source` and `Sink` interfaces.

 ### Roadmap

 We're currently working on the following features:

-- native support for complex searches;
+- expanding support for complex searches;
-- native support for SPARQL queries;
+- expanding support for SPARQL queries;
 - pushing filters down to the database;
-- performance improvements.
+- general performance improvements.

 We're also evaluating the following features for future developments: